 In June research carried out by a team from Newcastle University showed that Type 2 diabetes can be reversed by an extremely low-calorie diet alone.
 In an early stage clinical trial of 11 people, all reversed their diabetes by drastically cutting their food intake to just 600 calories a day for two months.
 And three months later, seven remained free of diabetes.
-Beta cell function, which are the cells in the pancreas that make insulin, returned to normal.
+Beta cell function, which are the cells in the pancreas that make Insulin is a hormone made by the pancreas.
+It is responsible for making the body’s cells absorb glucose (sugar) from the blood…., returned to normal.
 This supports your (Dr Lindberg) published cases of diabetes reversal using a low GL diet.
-The big question is does either this low calorie or the low GL optimum nutrition approach work because it is reversing insulin resistance and reducing postprandial glucose responses or whether it can go further and restore beta cell function in the pancreas (these cells make insulin), as this study suggests, and if so how and in what circumstances.
+The big question is does either this low Calories are a measure of the amount of energy in food.
+Knowing how many calories are in the food we eat allows us to balance… or the low GL optimum nutrition approach work because it is reversing insulin resistance and reducing postprandial glucose responses or whether it can go further and restore beta cell function in the pancreas (these cells make insulin), as this study suggests, and if so how and in what circumstances.
 Also, of course, is the issue of who is likely to respond most and who not.
 And how late in the process?

 Patrick: Starting at the beginning, do pre-diabetics generally have permanently damaged b-cells?
 My understanding is that they’d be more likely to have overproduction of insulin and insulin resistance, not advanced beta cell damage…isn’t that a consequence of later stage diabetes?